Story Time (Online) – Tea Time

 Source: Literary Hoots

-Join Miss Alice next week for story time!
+Join Miss Kris next week for story time about Painting!

 – Miss Sharon, Youth Services Specialist

 Hi, everyone!
 My name is Miss Haley, and I’m so happy you’re joining me today for bilingual story time at Fondulac District Library.
 Bilingual is a word that means more than one language, so that means we’ll be singing songs and reading books in English and Spanish today.
-Are you ready for some Lucha libre?
+Are you ready?
 Let’s go! ¡Vamos!

 Song: Good Morning / Buenos dias